Table of Contents

 Jackson Guitars are some of the most popular in the world today.
-With their incredibly high build quality, value for money, and excellent electronics, it’s not hard to see why.
+With their incredibly high build quality, value for money, and excellent electronics.
+It’s not hard to see why.
 They also make some entry-level guitars for beginners that are fantastic!

 But before you go out and buy one, it’s worth doing some research on the topic.
 This way, you can be sure they are what you’re looking for before you spend your hard-earned cash.

 History of Jackson Guitars

-When a new breed of promising young guitarists required more from their guitars in the late 1970s and early 1980s, Jackson’s small team of highly skilled craftsmen stepped up.
+When a new breed of promising young guitarists required more from their guitars.
+Somewhere in the late 1970s and early 1980s.
+Jackson’s small team of highly skilled craftsmen stepped up.

 An instrument shop based in Glendora, California.
-This repair shop was purchased in November 1978 from their short-time employer, Wayne Charvel.
+This repair shop was purchased in November 1978.
+From their short-time employer, Wayne Charvel.

 Jackson’s Charvel guitars made their debut in the summer of 1979.
-It rapidly became the musical instrument of choice for a new breed of vibrant Sunset Strip guitar legends.
+It rapidly became the musical instrument of choice.
+All for a new breed of vibrant Sunset Strip guitar legends.

 Are Jackson Guitars Owned by Fender?

-Jackson guitars are considered higher-performance alternative options to their more conventional Charvel counterparts.
+These guitars are considered higher-performance alternative options to their more conventional Charvel counterparts.
 In the fall of 2002, Fender officially acquired Jackson from IMC.

 Jackson guitars have managed to evolve through the years.
-The company claims to have the longest-running custom guitar shop in the US, with many of its original employees still creating high-quality instruments for the brand.
+The company claims to have the longest-running custom guitar shop in the US.
+With many of its original employees still creating high-quality instruments for the brand.

 Are Jackson Guitars Good for Metal?